pcawte/AgDev/README.md

 30/06/2023:

 - bug in strncpy.src which used a ZDS pseudo op that is not implemented in fasmg assembler.
 Replaced by individual assembly instructions.
 This problem may occur in other libraries copied from ZDS.
-For the moment, just fixed in this one location
+For the moment, just fixed in this one location.

+- C-runtime `crt0.src` updated to added back functionality previously removed as part of the proof of concept

+  - Supports the following C-functions:

+    - `atexit()`, `on_exit()` - which register functions to be called at the end of the program

+    - `exit()`, `_Exit()`, `abort()` - which exits the programme in various ways

+  - Supports initialisers, constructors, destructors, finalisers (needs testing)

+  - Added extensive commenting

+- Included a simple example of a user defined type (complex) which overloads a number of operators.

+- Changed default location of BSS & heap to 0x080000 to 0x09ffff

 ### To-Do: